account-securityINFO

 The bottom line

 Single sign-on lets you log in once and move freely between connected apps, with fewer passwords and centralised security.
-The trade-off is that the SSO account becomes a single point of failure, so it must be locked down hard.
-And because it never covers every account, it works best paired with a password manager — SSO for the connected apps, unique passwords for the rest.
+Under the hood it runs on open standards - SAML, OAuth, and OIDC - that let apps trust an identity provider without ever seeing your password.
+The trade-off is that the SSO account becomes a single point of failure, so it must be locked down hard with a strong password and phishing-resistant MFA.
+And because it never covers every account, it works best paired with a password manager - SSO for the connected apps, unique passwords for the rest.